Olhaau/Hands-On-ML-KI-BigData/README.md

 * see https://towardsdatascience.com/assembling-a-personal-data-science-big-data-laboratory-in-a-raspberry-pi-4-or-vms-cluster-e4c5a0473025

-## Applications In Official Statistics
+## IV.
+Applications In Official Statistics
 ![Table of applications in official statistics](https://github.com/Olhaau/Hands-On-ML-KI-BigData/blob/main/ML_Applications_in_OS.csv) (csv), which can be found in the meta analysis of <a href=https://arxiv.org/abs/1812.10422> Beck, Dumpert, Feuerhake,  (2018)</a>.
 Overview of the applications and used machine learning methods in official statistics:

 <p align="center">